Traditional oat groats... EASIEST EVER no cook technique!

 Oat groats!
-Have you tried them, or like me have you been put off by the fact they take so much longer to cook than regular oats?
+Have you tried them, or like me had you been put off by the fact they take so much longer to cook than regular oats?

-I'll admit that I have had a bag sitting in my cupboard for over a year (do they go off?!?) and hadn't got round to using the because I was lazy and simply because I was more familiar with regular rolled porridge oats.
+I'll admit that I have had a bag sitting in my cupboard for over a year (do they go off?!?) and hadn't got round to using them simply because I was more familiar with regular rolled porridge oats.

-Whilst on holiday, I noticed that my host Daniel was wrapping a saucepan in a towel!
-Well, I was intrigued to say the least and he explained that every evening he brings a large pan of oat groats to the boil and then turns off the heat and wraps the pan in a towel overnight.... by the morning the oats oats are fluffy and ready for everyone to eat.
-It's 'overnight oat groats'- Genius!
+Whilst on holiday, I noticed that my host, Daniel, was wrapping a saucepan in a towel!
+Well, I was intrigued to say the least and he explained that every evening he brings a large pan of oat groats to the boil and then turns off the heat and wraps the pan in a thick towel overnight.... by the morning the oats are fluffy and ready for everyone to eat.

 Some holiday oat bowls... it's all about the toppings...

-I knew immediately I wanted replicate this breakfast technique as soon as I got home, and though I love the towel wrapping idea I figured there might be an easier option to keep on the kitchen worktop.
+I knew immediately I wanted to replicate this breakfast technique as soon as I got home, and though I love the towel wrapping idea I figured there must be an easier option to keep on the kitchen worktop.

 Enter the food flask!

-Any flask would do but a food flask is best since it is shallow and wide instead of tall and narrow like a drinks flask is.
+Any flask might do but a food flask is definitely best since it is shallow and wide instead of tall and narrow like a drinks flask is.
 I imagine a slow cooker or rice cooker would also work well but I haven't tried this method.

-I made two portions and kept the second portion in the fridge for the following day.
+I made enough for two portions and kept the second portion in the fridge for the following day.

 Recipe: Easiest ever oat groat porridge

-- approx. 3/4 cup non-dairy milk (only when ready to serve)
+non-dairy milk (only needed when ready to serve)

-Rinse the oat groats and add them to a food flask (or similar container that will retain heat for a few hours).
-Boiling water and briefly stir through the apes.
-Twist the lid on the food flask and let's sit over night.
-In the morning should be fluffy and ready to serve warm or cold.
+Rinse the oat groats to remove any dust or husk and add them to a food flask (or similar container that will retain heat for a few hours).
+Add boiling water to the top and briefly stir through the oats.
+Twist the lid on the food flask and let sit overnight (or a minimum of 4 hours).
+In the morning they should be fluffy and ready to serve warm or cold.

-To serve, I simply spooned out a potion of the porridge into a saucepan and warmed it on the stove for a couple of minutes with the non-dairy milk plus vanilla or cinnamon.
-Add a touch of sweetener if you like, then pile into a bowl with toppings of choice.
+To serve, drain the oats* and either serve cold with non-dairy milk to your desired texture or warm on the stove or in a microwave for a couple of minutes with non-dairy milk plus a little vanilla or cinnamon.
+You can add a touch of sweetener if you like, then pile into a bowl with toppings of choice.

-Optional mix-ins: cinnamon, vanilla, cocoa, sugar free jam or nut butter, hemp seeds, protein powder, chopped nuts, flax, fruit, chia jam...
-I often add baobab powder or maca for an extra boost for the morning!
+Mix-in and topping ideas: cinnamon, vanilla, cocoa, sugar-free jam or nut butter, hemp seeds, protein powder, chopped nuts, flax, fruit, chia jam...
+I often add baobab powder or maca root for an extra boost in the morning!

 Sooooo good and sooooo easy!